Epictetus/IProcess/README.md

 __DESCRIPTION__

-  A Domain Specific Language(DSL) that can be used to share Ruby objects between processes on UNIX-like operating systems.
+  A Domain Specific Language(DSL) that can be used to share Ruby objects
-  See the Wiki and API documentation for more information.
+  between processes on UNIX-like operating systems.
+The wiki has guide-style
+  tutorials you might want to check out, but the README covers the basics.

 __WHY?__

-I wanted to be able to do a few things, like:
+I wanted to be able to:

-* Spawn a subprocess, apply restrictions to that subprocess, then collect and send Ruby objects back  to the parent process.
+* Spawn a subprocess, apply restrictions to that subprocess, then collect
+  and send Ruby objects back  to the parent process.
   (that was for a IRC bot evaluating Ruby code).

-* Spawn multiple parallel jobs, then collect and send back Ruby objects to the parent process.
+* Spawn multiple parallel jobs, then collect and send back Ruby objects to the
+  parent process.